 With web users shifting rapidly towards mobile, the focus was to deliver them remarkable mobile-experience.
 However, mobile poses its certain challenges in the form of crumbling networks, high latency & low-attention window, thus constantly urging digital marketers to search for new helpful solutions.

-With the world of today being fast-paced, all users were looking for fast-experiences, however with a website taking long time to load, it left mobile users annoyed.
+With the world of today being fast-paced, all users were looking for fast-experiences, however, with a website taking a long time to load, it left mobile users annoyed.
 This led to high bounce rates.
 57% of users abandon a webpage mid-way if the website loads slowly.
 Another study states that even one second of delay in page response might lead to a 7% reduction in conversions.
 Even the trend of mobile apps seemed to be phased out slowly.

 Progressive Web Apps & Accelerated Mobile Pages came as a boon